Stone Mountain Meats Branding

 Brand Messaging

+After conducting strategy interviews with the co-owners as well as a landscape assessment, I began creating their messaging - the first part I get to share with you!
 It was important that they communicated messaging that aligned with their target audience: local heads of households (men and women) providing for their families.
-Because of their caring, family-friendly nature, messaging needed to avoid harsh or potentially off-putting terms and focus on values (ethical, focused) and results (quality, trusted processing).
+Because of their caring, family-friendly nature, messaging needed to avoid harsh or potentially off-putting terms, and instead concentrate on communicating shared values (ethical, focused, family-driven) and results (quality, trusted processing).

 Here is a small sample of their messaging: